sf-wdi-17/notes/lectures/week-02/_2_tuesday/dusk/README.md

 # Object Orientation
-Lecture on object oriented programming (OOP).
+Lesson on object oriented programming (OOP).

 ## Objectives
 Students will be able to...